Mongrel

 A bi-color mongrel.
 DNA sequencing shows a heritage of Boxer, American Pit Bull, and Great Dane, amongst others.

-A mongrel, mutt, or mixed-breed dog is a dog that does not belong to one officially recognized breed, including those that result from intentional breeding.
-Although the term mixed-breed dog is sometimes preferred, many mongrels have no known purebred ancestors.
+A mongrel, mutt, or mixed-breed dog is any dog which does not belong to one officially recognized breed.
+While such terms may refer to all dogs of mixed breeds, the terms "dog crossbreed" and "designer dog" specifically refer to mixed-breed dogs which are intentionally bred.

-Crossbreed dogs, and "designer dogs", while also a mix of breeds, differ from mongrels in being intentionally bred.
-At other times, the word mongrel has been applied to informally purpose-bred dogs such as curs, which were created at least in part from mongrels, especially if the breed is not officially recognized.
+Mixed-breed dogs may have ancestries that include any combination of purebred dogs and other mongrels.

-Although mongrels are viewed as of less commercial value than intentionally bred dogs, they are thought to be less susceptible to genetic health problems associated with inbreeding (based on the theory of heterosis), and have enthusiasts and defenders who prefer them to intentionally bred dogs.
+Excluding designer dogs, mixed-breed dogs are generally considered less financially valuable than purebred dogs.
+Mixed-breed dogs are thought to be less susceptible to the genetic health problems associated with inbreeding (following the concept of heterosis or "hybrid vigor").

-Estimates place the prevalence of mongrels at 150 million animals worldwide.
+Estimates place the population of mixed-breed dogs at 150 million animals worldwide.

 Terminology

 Mixed-breed and crossbreed

 In the United States, the term mixed-breed is a favored synonym over mongrel among people who wish to avoid negative connotations associated with the latter term.
 The implication that such dogs must be a mix of defined breeds may stem from an inverted understanding of the origins of dog breeds.
 Purebred dogs have been, for the most part, artificially created from random-bred populations by human selective breeding with the purpose of enhancing desired physical, behavioral, or temperamental characteristics.
 Dogs that are not purebred are not necessarily a mix of such defined breeds.
 Therefore, among some experts and fans of such dogs, mongrel is still the preferred term.

-Dog crossbreeds, sometimes called designer dogs, also are not members of a single recognized breed.
-Unlike mixed-breeds, crossbreed dogs are often the product of artificial selection—intentionally created by humans—whereas the term mongrel specifically refers to dogs that develop by natural selection, without the planned intervention of humans.
+Dog crossbreeds, crossbreed dogs, or designer dogs, are mixed-breed dogs which are often the product of artificial selection and intentionally created by humans.